|

 Dr James McConvill, I should like to comment on your suggestion (Online Opinion, 16/1/07) that political victory in Australia does not depend on elegant policy, but rather that:

 The problem is that while you are right that populism wins election, it does not ensure effective government - and the consequences can be very severe.
 Wayne Swan has argued (probably validly) that the Howard Government is driven by 'right-wing populism'.
 However, as suggested in the attached email to a Crikey writer, 'left-wing populism' is not likely to produce significantly better outcomes (see "No rest for ideological warriors").
 And unfortunately populism from both left and right is all that is possible unless far better informed and competent support is provided to Australia's political system.
 For example, an experienced and prominent ALP supporter agreed that Rudd's Hayekian comments were just 'hot air' - in response to my argument that they were pedantic and simplistic (see An Alternative to Market Fundamentalism?).
 Some suggestions about the types of institutional supports that would be required to bridge the currently-widening gap between political popularity and effective government are suggested in Restoring 'Faith in Politics'.
 I would be interested in your views about these matters.
-Regards John Craig Attached: No rest for ideological warriors - email dated 8/1/07
+John Craig Attached: No rest for ideological warriors - email dated 8/1/07

 Christian Kerr I fear that your hope that 'decent policy' might emerge from the developing 'ideological war' is likely to be over-optimistic.

 There seems little doubt that (as Wayne Swan and you have suggested) 'right wing populism' is what is driving the Howard Government - though it can't be 'radical' as policy that is 'populist' (ie widely seen by the electorate to be a 'good thing' even though it lacks substance) must be somewhere near the 'middle'.
 However all that can possibly emerge from Labour is 'left wing populism', because it will suffer from the same inadequate institutional support as the Coalition (eg see Decay of Australian Public Administration).
 And 'left wing populism' is not likely to be a significant improvement on the right wing variety.
 Unless support to the political system is dramatically enhanced (including, but not only, by recreating a competent apolitical Public Service) all that can emerge from ideological warfare is more 'populism' (ie policy that the electorate believes to be a 'good thing', though it lacks substance), and a steady slide in Australia's position in the same way that political populists achieved for Argentina.
 Restoring 'Faith in Politics' suggests the type of supports that probably need to be enhanced before 'decent policies' (ie those that not only seem like a 'good thing', but might make a real difference in practice) are really likely to emerge.
-Regards John Craig |
+John Craig |